paulskirk53/Observatory-wiki/Diaries/Fault & Problem log.md

 A lot has happened, in the period since the last entry on 18th March an update below It has been a frustrating time as the night sky has been clear for about three weeks due to high pressure.
 Her's the problems:

-Camera would not work 814C would not connect.
+- Camera would not work 814C would not connect.
 Discussions with Terry Platt tried install of drivers, no joy.
 Decided to try installing the drivers on the WIN 10 dev m/c and the camera connected and continued to connect when transferred back to the NUC where there had beenn no changes.
 I have no idea what's going on.
 Greg is phasing out the SX cams and using the ZWO aps cmos chips instead.
 Good idea.
 So camera now working :)
+- I have now accurately determined the offsets dome/ RA & Dec and added these to ASCOM device hub and SGP In tests the dome seemed to position properly when slewing to various daytime targets.
+However it would not track when used in SGP and today by chance I found in the SGP forum that there's a bug in the observatory panel - clicking slave here does not work, it has to be done in control panel.
+- **The focuser position is not shown in SGP** - it just stays at 30,000 although the focuser can be heard to move when in/ out coarse /fine is clicked in SGP Latterly though clicking in / out did not make the focuser move.
+- **Auto focus curves** are a mess and the scope will not autofocus
+- **Polar alignment** was out and I redid this on the night of 1st April 2025
+- Added a boost converter set to 13.5 volts for the main equipment (MESU, rotator, 814C, NUC, USB hub, Focuser)
+- Installed a boost converter for dome drive - this is 12v boost to 24 V
+- Bought another voltage converter for use with the canon EOS this converts 12V DC down to 7.4V and is in a black plastic box awaiting install.
+- I have used AI copilot extensively to ask about gear issues
+- Trying now to upgrade to latest version of SGP enquiring about cost.
+- Charging the two 12v 110AH batteries in parallel from the Solar charger now, following advice from Copilot AI
+- There are too many spiders...
+-

 **18-3-2025**